lakwet/voracious_sort/README.md

 ## Performances

+CAUTION: Performance tests have been done on a previous version of the code.

 See raw benchmarck results in the results folder:

 For each sort, 3 columns:
-- 1st column: time
+- 1st column: time un micro second
-- 2nd column: standard deviation (if more than 1 iteration)
+- 2nd column: standard deviation (if more than 1 iteration) in nano second
-- 3rd column: time per item
+- 3rd column: time per item in nano second

 ## For developers and researchers